 - *In the winter, when our ducks come inside much earlier, we usually do one additional diaper change before bed as well.
 The Tyrant’s general rule is to re-diaper the ducks every 4 hours, except overnight when we’re sleeping and the ducks don’t have access to food.

-5. Get a duck-proof indoor duck food & watering station.
+5. Get a duck-friendly indoor duck food & watering station to reduce mess.

 As mentioned previously, ducks are not exactly the Emily Posts of the animal world.
 If you leave their food and water bowls out in the open, it’s only a matter of time before said food and water is covering a 10′ radius around the area (including your walls) and both bowls are tipped over.
 Because that’s what ducks find beautiful and think is best in life.